 Blog

-Accounting Firm Automation Costs in 2026 an honest pricing breakdown.
+Accounting Firm Automation Costs in 2026 what drives the price, and how to budget.

 Take the Free DiagnosticOne of the first questions accounting firm owners ask when they start researching automation is a practical one: what will this cost?

-The honest answer is that it depends on scope, approach, and how much you want to handle yourself.
-But unlike many technology investments, automation has a straightforward ROI calculation.
-You know what your team's time costs per hour.
-You know how many hours go to repetitive tasks.
-The math works in your favor more often than not.
+The honest answer is that it depends on scope, approach, and how much you want to handle yourself, so a single price tag would be misleading.
+The good news is that automation has a clearer ROI calculation than most technology investments.
+You know what your team's time costs per hour, and you know how many hours go to repetitive tasks, so the math is usually easy to run for your own firm.

 The Four Approaches to Automation